CT1-deMo-goG/gsl-routing-engine/README.md

 [อ่านภาษาไทยคลิกที่นี่](README_TH.md)
 # GSL Engine
-A proprietary, high-performance heuristic optimization engine for the Vehicle Routing Problem (VRP).
+A proprietary, high-performance deterministic optimization engine for the Vehicle Routing Problem (VRP).

 The GSL Engine is a closed-source computational core designed to solve complex logistics optimization problems with strong efficiency and adaptability.
 This repository serves as a performance portfolio, including benchmark verification, execution logs, and proof-of-capability.